Russia Dock Woodland: Stave Hill

 Stave Hill itself is a 30 ft high artificial mound in the shape of a truncated cone, with a viewing platform and relief map of the former docks in cast bronze by Michael Rizzello at the top.
 It provides views over Canary Wharf, the City of London, and much of south and central London; on clear days the view stretches as far as Wembley Stadium.

 It was created in 1985 by the LDDC, using waste material and rubble from the works to fill and landscape the former commercial docks.

+Wildlife

+Russia Dock Woodland and Stave Hill Ecological Park are home to a variety of wildlife habitats including several types of scrubland, woodland, orchard, grassland, ponds, a short section of chalk stream and a butterfly garden.
+Species that have been sighted at the park include hedgehogs, reptiles, bats, meadow brown and common blue butterflies and three species of dragonfly.

+In 2017, both Russia Dock Woodland and Stave Hill Ecological Park were given 'local nature reserve’ status by Natural England.